ydjjabt/Freebees/_CONTRIBUTING.md

 ```

 This will continue the rebasing process.
 Once you are done fixing all
-conflicts you should run the existing tests to make sure you didn’t break
+conflicts, add and run some tests to make sure you didn’t break
-anything, then run your new tests (there are new tests, right?) and
-make sure they work also.
+anything.

 If rebasing broke anything, fix it, then repeat the above process until
 you get here again and nothing is broken and all the tests pass.

 ### Make a pull request

+After all merge conflicts have been resolved and the rebase has successfully completed, push your local branch to your github fork.
 Make a clear pull request from your fork and branch to the upstream master
 branch, detailing exactly what changes you made and what feature this
 should add.
 The clearer your pull request is the faster you can get
 your changes incorporated into this repo.

 At least one other person MUST give your changes a code review, and once
-they are satisfied they will merge your changes into upstream.
+they are satisfied they will merge your changes into the upstream 'develop' branch.
 Alternatively,
-they may have some requested changes.
+they may have some requested changes in which case they will make comments within the pull request for you to address.
 You should make more commits to your
-branch to fix these, then follow this process again from rebasing onwards.
+branch to fix the requested changes, then follow this process again from rebasing onwards.

 Once you get back here, make a comment requesting further review and
 someone will look at your code again.
 If they like it, it will get merged,